Related COVID-19 List Information

 - The matter can be dealt with using electronic means (e.g.: using telephone or videoconferencing).

-- Supervised contact: your current parenting arrangements involve supervised contact, and the contact centre is closed or the supervisor cannot perform their role and you cannot agree on an alternative.
+- Supervised contact: the current parenting arrangements involve supervised contact, and the contact centre is closed or the supervisor is unable to perform their role, and the parties cannot agree on an alternative arrangement.

 How do I file in the COVID-19 List?